sakuragasaki46/MukuroI/README.md

 ## Deployment

-The bot requires Python 3.10+ in order to run.
+The bot requires Python 3.10+ and a Unix-derived system in order to run.

 Recommended steps: